Is It Safe To Eat Jelly During Pregnancy?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-Is it safe to eat jelly during pregnancy?
-Fruit jelly is one of the desserts loved by people across age groups.
+Fruit jelly is a dessert loved by people across age groups.
+If you are an expectant mother, you may want to know if it is safe to eat jelly during pregnancy.
 The hormonal changes of pregnancy and increased cravings can make one want to indulge in a spoonful of that yummy smooth jelly.
 Continue reading this post as we tell you about the health benefits, side effects, and safety measures to be followed by expecting mothers when consuming jelly.

 In This Article